qte77/qte77.github.io/_posts/2022-07-23-python-decorator.md

 ```
 >>> ret = f()
-inner will return: This is inner
+inner WILL return: This is inner
 >>> print(f'inner returned: {ret}')
-inner returned: This is inner
+inner DID return: This is inner
 ```